alexgdav/cards-client/README.md

 An optional timer is available to be used with the flashcards.
 It may be set to the desired time and will count down while you study.

 ##### (For security reasons, please use a placeholder email and password to make an account on Deckard.
 Do not use real credentials you use anywhere else)
 ##### (The sections below cover the front end only.
-Please check out the [Back End GitHub Repository](https://github.com/alexgdav/cards-api) for the Deckard API tech stack, stretch goals and planned fixes, and the back end development process)
+Please check out the [Back End GitHub Repository](https://github.com/alexgdav/cards-api) for the Deckard API tech stack, back end stretch goals and planned fixes, and the back end development process)
 ### ABOUT THE FRONT END
 DECKARD is built with Javascript and React.
 Resources are queried with Axios, and displayed via JSX in React components.
-Styling is done with a mixture of Bootstrap and React Bootstrap components, and CSS/SASS.
+Styling is done with a mixture CSS/SASS and Bootstrap and React Bootstrap components.
 ### LINKS
 - [Deployed App](https://alexgdav.github.io/cards-client/)
 - [Deployed Back End At Heroku](https://glacial-eyrie-35831.herokuapp.com/)